-About 35 miles south of Gallup, Zuni has always been considered one of the Rio Grande Pueblos because of the similarity in history, religion and societal processes.
+About 35 miles south of Gallup in western New Mexico, Zuni has always been considered one of the Rio Grande Pueblos because of the similarity in history, religion and societal processes.
 With the largest tribal population, the Zuni reservation covers almost 700 square miles (about the size of Rhode Island), making it in both ways the largest of the pueblos.
 More than 3/4 of the pueblo population is involved in the production of native arts.
 Most people live in Zuni village itself or in the nearby community of Blackrock.

 The pueblo today consists of adobe house blocks, modern sandstone dwellings, plazas, hornos (traditional outdoor baking ovens), waffle gardens (named for their unique irrigation system) and livestock corrals.
 The pueblo is open daily from dawn to dusk for visitors but is closed for religious ceremonies.
 Official permission is required before photographs can be taken.

 The village of Sichomovi on Hopi Second Mesa was founded as a Zuni village.
 The Zuni people also purchased a ranch in eastern Arizona where archaeologists found some of their more ancient pueblos.
 They made a foot trail alongside the Zuni River that connects that ranch with Zuni Reservation proper.
 Some Zunis often run that trail and visit with their ancestors as part of their spiritual practice.

 Zuni pottery tends to be colored with black, brown or red paint on a white or red slip.
 A few of the most common designs include deer with heartlines, rainbirds, flowers, feathers and fine-line cross-hatching.
 Like Acoma and Laguna potters, Zuni potters use crushed potshards to temper their clay.